asinghani/advent-of-hardcaml-2025/README.md

 [Hardcaml solution](day01/src/day01_design.ml) // [Problem Link](https://adventofcode.com/2025/day/1)

-This implementation takes the simplest / slightly silly approach of simulating every single tick that the combination lock moves through, and incrementing a counter whenever it hits zero.
+This implementation takes the simplest, slightly silly approach of simulating every single tick that the combination lock moves through, and incrementing a counter whenever it hits zero.
 This is very area-efficient (requires only a couple of counters and a small state-machine) but not very time-efficient.